Mornings of Stillness: How a Local Mountain Resets My Rhythm

 My favorite image of the day isn’t a grand vista - it’s the strange skin of a rounded boulder that anchors the sloping hillside.
 After eating, the harsh light I initially dreaded begins to work in my favor, raking across the stone and revealing a reptilian, hexagonal texture I’ve never seen on this side of the mountain.

-There is nothing complicated about the setup.
-Fern stands guard on top of the rock while I do my trusty “slow dance” and zoom in, finding a nice balance in the ancient grooves.
+There is nothing complicated about the setup: Fern stands guard on top of the rock while I do my trusty “slow dance” and zoom in, finding a nice balance in the ancient grooves.
 The scene makes me feel glad I hadn’t been rushing around; had I been, I surely would have walked right past this unassuming monument to history written in lichen and shadow.

 By the time I pack my gear to get moving again, stress has been replaced by a genuine sense of gratitude.
 The work emails are still waiting, but my internal rhythm has changed.
 Slowing down hasn’t just given me a better photograph; it’s given me my day back - and much more.